Chairman of NBCUniversal

 Before WBTV, Rovner was Executive Director, Movies for Television, at ABC.

 Valari Dobson Staab

-Staab has worked in local television for more than 30 years, primarily at the ABC Owned Television Stations, where she served in a variety of roles in general management, research and creative services.
-Before joining NBCUniversal, she was President and General Manager of KGO, the market leading station in San Francisco, for eight years.
+Before joining NBCUniversal, Staab primarily worked at the ABC Owned Television Stations, where she served in a variety of roles in general management, research and creative services.
+At ABC, she was President and General Manager of KGO, the market leading station in San Francisco, for eight years.
 Under Staab’s tenure, KGO increased the amount of locally produced programming by more than 50 percent and expanded its digital efforts to reach new viewers, including streaming newscasts, launching an iPad app and increasing its social media outreach.
 During her tenure, KGO received numerous awards and recognitions, including the Northern California Emmy for Station Excellence and The Radio and Television News Directors Association’s Regional Edward R. Murrow Award for Overall Excellence.

 Prior to leading KGO, Staab served as President and General Manager of WTVD in Raleigh-Durham for a year and at KFSN in Fresno for nearly four years.
 She worked at WPVI in Philadelphia for a decade, where she held the roles of Director of Creative Services and Director of Marketing and Research.
 Previously, she worked in marketing and research for KPRC in Houston and KLTV in Tyler, Texas, where she started her broadcast career as a college student.

-A native of Texas, Staab earned a B.A. from the University of Texas at Tyler, which honored her with their Distinguished Alumni Award in 2012, and a MBA from Baylor University.
-In 2016, she was named “Broadcaster of the Year” by Broadcasting & Cable.
+A native of Texas, Staab earned a Bachelor of Arts degree from the University of Texas at Tyler, which honored her with their Distinguished Alumni Award in 2012.
+She also earned an MBA from Baylor University.
 She resides in New York City with her husband, R.C.